 - Stimulates production of collagen and elastin

-- Improves appearance of scars and stretch marks
+- Improves appearance of wrinkles, fine lines, and stretch marks

 - Reduces acne, rosacea, and eczema